-For more information see the KS:CPC portal frequently asked questions (PDF 276KB).
+For more information go to KS:CPC portal frequently asked question (PDF 276KB).

-The documents and resources are available online on the KS:CPC portal (staff login required) in the KS:CPC resources tab as downloadable PDFs or as hard copies to buy.
+The documents and resources are available on the KS:CPC portal (staff login required) in the KS:CPC resources tab.
+You can download them as PDFs or buy as hard copies.
 Staff must complete the KS:CPC full day face-to-face training before they can access the documents.

 - Early years: ages 3–5